vishwa-p/signage-system/README.md

 Install dependencies: npm install

-Start the application: npm start
+Start the application: npx electron .

 For production, package the app using Electron Builder: npm run build